 Information Fluency in Classics: A Workshop for Undergraduates

 The Center for Hellenic Studies in Washington, DC offers a workshop to introduce undergraduates to important sources of information for the study of classics and develop their ability to access, evaluate, and manage resources in a variety of formats.
 Workshop participants will also explore the broader landscape of scholarly communication and how it is currently evolving.
-Through work as individuals and as a team, the participants develop research guides for use by other undergraduates in a variety of academic contexts.
-Ultimately, the workshop provides students with the necessary background and skills to play a supportive role in the work of their departments and to help build cooperative relationships between faculty members and librarians.
+As a practical application of their information fluency in classical studies, the participants will develop research guides for use by other undergraduates in a variety of academic contexts.

 Over the course of the workshop, students planning to write a senior thesis in the fall or considering library science as a career option will learn skills essential for any researcher or librarian.
 Sessions will include: